Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 Recommended for: Oily and acne-prone skin, aging skin

 Microdermabrasion is another facial which uses a small handheld device which removes the topmost layer of the skin that and repair damaged cells and impurities from the skin.
-This device works like a vacuum cleaner as well, but it has a more precise tip like a diamond or triangle.
+This device works like a vacuum cleaner, but it has a more precise tip like a diamond or triangle.
 However, it does not cause any pain.

-It promotes skin tightening, skin brightening, growth of healthy cells, removal of dead cells and impurities and removing dark spots and acne scars as well.
-Although this leaves your skin reddish, and it takes some time to gradually go away.
+It promotes skin tightening, skin brightening, growth of healthy cells, removal of dead cells and impurities, and removing dark spots and acne scars.
+Although this leaves your skin reddish, and it takes some time to go away gradually.

 15. Chemical Peels

-Since chemical peels involve using chemical substances, which include some concentrated acids, it is best to consider first with your dermatologist.
+Since chemical peels involve using chemical substances, including some concentrated acids, it is best to consider them first with your dermatologist.
 Different components can be used for different people depending on their skin type.
-Sometimes it leaves a mild pain and itching sensation, but those are natural and part of the facial, but if the skin issues get worse, then it is best to consult with your doctor.
+Sometimes it leaves a mild pain and itching sensation, but those are natural and part of the facial, but if the skin issues worsen, it is best to consult with your doctor.